matrixswarm/matrixswarm/README.md

 Copy
 Edit
 1. Upload new agent version
-2. Drop `die.json` into payload of the live agent
+2. Drop `die` into payload of the live agent
 3. Remove the die file
 Boom: